Floby/node-stream-stream/README.md

 steam.pipe(process.stdout);
 ```

-You can also add a separator between the contents of each stream by sepcifying a `separator`
+You can also add a separator between the contents of each stream by specifying a `separator`
 field in the options.

 ```javascript